ENGAGE-IL Identifies Critical Need:

 ENGAGE-IL developed a Free Mobile App to educate everyone about Alzheimer’s disease dementia

-Our App, Dementia Guide Expert for families, provides information on:
+Our App, Dementia Guide Expert, provides information on:

 What is dementia?